mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.

-New software tools to make games which offer new pedagogical possibilities emerge regularly, and thus the opportunities merit attention.
-This study is novel in its approach of using a JavaScript game library in a code playground coding environment as a tool for novices to develop computational fluency via game making.
-My research also addresses issues of more dated research that may use or use non-free, or no longer available tools.
+This study is novel in its approach of using a JavaScript game library in a code playground coding environment as a tool for novices .

+The process of sharing details of pedagogical practice for and audience of researchers and practitioners is complicated.
+As previously described, many game making studies mentioned also omit descriptions of pedagogies used.
+Illingworth's review [@illingworth_review_2017] of Kafai and Burke’s influential book on game making for learning [-@kafai_connected_2016], notes the lacks of specific details of the pedagogical approaches involved.

+Even when processes are described, results are often too abstract to be useful or easily understood by practitioners or too bound up with contextual factors to be replicable [@hoadley_creating_2002 CHECK].
+This is a grand problem in education which this work cannot resolve, but can only seek to mitigate against.
+To this end, this study is guided by research processes which share, design heuristics in a format that is accessible by researchers and practitioners.
+An example of which is the work of Brennan and Silverman [@resnick_reflections_2005], and Brennan and  Petrich in tinkering studios.
+As a result, my research proposes as a design heuristic, the use of a collection of game design patterns.
+While some existing research on this approach exists [@holopainen2007teaching], this work contributes significantly to this area in the following ways: specifically by researching the use of a GDP collection by novice coders to make games using code, and through the an analysis of emerging  pedagogical uses of gameplay design patterns which are explored in detail in chapter 5.

 The research process has created numerous practical outputs for practitioners in the form of free-software and educational materials created under an open-licence.

-#### New research for new tools and approaches

-Kafai and Burke’s influential book on game making for learning research contains a chapter which addresses cultural dimensions of game making [-@kafai_connected_2016].
-However, while it covers barriers to participation, the review lacks specific details of the pedagogical approaches involved [@illingworth_review_2017].
-Indeed, this is not a fault ony of the review, as many of studies mentioned also omit descriptions of pedagogies used, and but also factors that emerge during the programmes.

-Sharing practice for researchers and practitioners is complicated.
-The results are often too abstract to be useful or easily understood by practitioners or too concrete to replicate.

-To address this difficulty, this study is guided by research processes which share, design heuristics in a format that is accessible by researchers and practioners.
-An example of which is the work of Brennan and Silverman [@resnick_reflections_2005], and Brennan and  Petrich in tinkering studios.

-My research contributes concrete uses of game design patterns as and while some work in this domain exists, this work contributes significantly in use for novice coders to make games, and in its novel pedagogical uses of gameplay design patterns.

 #### Focus on community building